 “It is my therapy, because I get to turn my brain off and work – and I don’t mean ‘turn my brain off’ as in ‘any idiot can do this,’” he said.
 “It is hard, difficult work.
 It is a real master craft.”

-Stromberg, who at 34 will graduate from UVA this week with degrees in civil engineering and environmental science and launch a second career after years of restaurant work, can turn off his brain to theory and mathematics and work with his muscles, feeling by instinct how a piece of metal is responding to fire and hammering and tempering.
+Stromberg, who at 34 will graduate from UVA this week with degrees in environmental engineering and environmental science and launch a second career after years of restaurant work, can turn off his brain to theory and mathematics and work with his muscles, feeling by instinct how a piece of metal is responding to fire and hammering and tempering.
 He takes out the frustrations of the day with the five-pound hammer, while making something practical, such as a knife, or something decorative, such as a metal flower.

 “I would say it’s a complete break from my research, but it is not a complete break from engineering,” Stromberg said.
 “Sometimes that is good.
 For me, it’s a learning experience, because it is the difference between knowledge and experience.”